 - Offer competitive wages and benefits.
 The more your prospective teachers believe they can benefit from working at your school, the more likely they will be to accept your offer.

 - Show appreciation for your candidate’s time.
-You can do this by offering applicants reimbursement for travel expenses, such as their meter fees or cost of public transportation.
+You can do this by offering applicants reimbursement for travel expenses, such as their meter fees or the cost of public transportation.

 - Provide an attractive working environment.
 Here are a few things you can do: